-At BELLA+CANVAS, we are committed to acting in a socially responsible way.
+At BELLA+CANVAS, we are committed to acting in a socially responsible way, and we want to ensure that our products are made in decent working conditions respectful of the environment.
 As a member of the Fair Labor Association (FLA) and as a supplier of choice for customers with Corporate Responsibility / Sustainability requirements, we want to ensure that our products are made in decent working conditions respectful of the environment.

-Our Workplace Standards, including our Workplace Code of Conduct supported by Compliance Guidelines, apply to all facilities producing our products; that includes our owned facilities and those of our contract manufacturing partners.
+Our Workplace Standards, including our Workplace Code of Conduct supported by Compliance Guidelines, apply to all facilities producing our products; that includes our owned facilities, joint ventures of which we are a party, and those of our contract manufacturing partners.
 These Standards detail clear rules of conduct, wages and benefits, freedom of association, prohibition of excessive overtime, forced and child labor, protection against harassment and discrimination, and environmentally sound, safe, and healthy working conditions.

 The Compliance Guidelines present a detailed and measurable means of fulfilling each respective Code Element and policy.
-Not only do the Compliance Guidelines address issues that may be visible to an auditor on the factory floor, they also address management systems that combine toward fostering sustainable compliance with our standards.
+Not only do the Compliance Guidelines address issues that may be visible to an auditor on the factory floor, but they also address management systems that combine toward fostering sustainable compliance with our standards.
 In order to implement our Workplace Code of Conduct, in a long-term and sustainable manner, a company must develop or otherwise conduct critical steps, from formalizing policies and procedures, to identifying staff responsibilities, to training employees, through reviewing such steps regularly.
-These and other necessary actions are detailed in the Internal Management Systems chapter on Page 13.
+These and other necessary actions are detailed in this manual under the section heading "A Management Systems Approach."